trusslab/octopos/docs/emulator.rst

 ====================
 You can run the emulator using:

-$ arch/umode/emulator/emulator.sh [octopos root directory absolute paty]
+$ arch/umode/emulator/emulator.sh [octopos root directory absolute path]

+For example, if you've cloned octopos to your home directory, do:

+$ arch/umode/emulator/emulator.sh ~/octopos

+Note that running the emulator requires tmuxp.
+You can install is as follows:

+$ sudo apt-get install tmux
+$ pip3 install tmuxp

 Once the emulator is loaded, enter the following command in the bottom window (the untrusted Linux domain):